Certified Gradient-Based Contact-Rich Manipulation via Smoothing-Error Reachable Tubes: Differentiable Simulator with Contact Smoothing

 analogous to how \eqref{eq:conic-program} is relaxed to \eqref{eq:conic-logbarrier-program}.
 The resulting contact points are then used to compute the contact Jacobian $J_i(x)$ and signed distance $\phi_i(x)$, which enter into \eqref{eq:dynamics-conic-prog}.

-\looseness-1Ideally, one would characterize how such geometric smoothing induces deviations in the contact Jacobian and signed distance, and thus in the dynamics mapping $(x,u) \mapsto x^+$.
-We defer this analysis to future work, as the error introduced by geometric smoothing is less severe than that arising from contact dynamics smoothing.
-In particular, contact dynamics smoothing introduces a force-at-a-distance effect whose error can accumulate over time, whereas geometric smoothing primarily induces a local perturbation that manifests as a constant offset.
+\looseness-1Ideally, one would characterize how such geometry smoothing induces deviations in the contact Jacobian and signed distance, and thus in the dynamics mapping.
+We defer this analysis to future work, as the error introduced by contact geometry smoothing is less severe than that arising from contact dynamics smoothing.
+In particular, contact dynamics smoothing introduces a force-at-a-distance effect whose error can accumulate over time, whereas contact geometry smoothing only induces a local perturbation that manifests as a constant offset.